-Each Accredited Member is required to ensure its own compliance with the DMCC Rules for RBD-GPM and arranging at their own cost for this compliance to be reviewed by an independent third party reviewer as stipulated in Rule 4.2.
+Each Accredited Member is required to ensure its own compliance with these Rules for RBDG and arranging at their own cost for this compliance to be reviewed by an independent third-party reviewer as stipulated in Rule 4.2.

-Rule 4.2 DMCC Review Protocol
+Rule 4.2 EBC Review Protocol

-The DMCC Review Protocol (Annex 3) sets out the methodology the DMCC requires each auditor (when acting as a "reviewer" in the meaning given to that term in the DMCC Review Protocol) (Reviewer) to comply with when conducting any independent third-party audit (if instructed to do so) of an Accredited Member (Review).
+EBC Review Protocol (Annex 2) sets out the methodology EBC requires each auditor (when acting as a "reviewer" in the meaning given to that term in the EBC Review Protocol) (Reviewer) to comply with when conducting any independent third-party audit (if instructed to do so) of an Accredited Member (Review).